ijbd/merra-power-generation/README.md

 | SLV | surface_pressure |
 | RAD | surface_incoming_shortwave_flux |

-### 3. Transfer text files over by WinSCP to your Great Lakes home directory
+### 3. Transfer text files with WinSCP to your Great Lakes home directory

 Create a directory in the existing MERRA folder for your region: